-Fermentation, simply put, is a process that consists of both yeast and various bacteria breaking down the carbs in what you’re trying to ferment, which then get turned into the necessary alcohol and acids required to ferment and preserve the mixture.
+Fermentation, simply put, is a process that consists of both yeast and various bacteria breaking down the carbs in what you’re trying to ferment.
+It then gets turned into the necessary alcohol and acids required to ferment and preserve the mixture.

 So, what are the notable benefits of fermented food, and is there anything bad to look out for?

 Probiotics are the biggest advantage of consuming fermented foods.
-They’re an extremely healthy bacteria where your stomach is concerned, and they do a great job at a few different things.
+They’re extremely healthy bacteria, and they do a great job at a few different things.

 Probiotics can improve digestion, promote a healthy heart, and have even been linked to helping with mental health.

-There are lots of interesting, keto-friendly options for you to implement into your diet, but you have to be aware of certain setbacks such the sugar and carb levels in certain foods, especially store-bought produce.
+There are lots of interesting, keto-friendly options for you to implement into your diet.
+However, you have to be aware of certain setbacks such the sugar and carb levels in certain foods, especially store-bought produce.

 Don’t let that stop you from trying out different fermented foods though, as they can indeed be consumed in moderation.

-This ancient Asian-derived tea has numerous healthy perks.
+This ancient Asian-derived tea has numerous health perks.
 It’s known for its high probiotic level which, as we know, can do wonders for your gut.

 Kombucha is made from either green tea or black tea—green tea contains polyphenols that contain powerful antioxidants known for destroying harmful free radicals.

 Another fermented product is vinegar.
 One of the main benefits of vinegar is that it’s a source of acetic acid.
-You can find the same acid in kombucha which is great, as it has the ability to kill pathogens and other harmful bacteria.
+You can find the same acid in kombucha, which is great, as it can kill pathogens and other harmful bacteria.

 Sauerkraut is a form of fermented cabbage that, yet again, has a massive nutritional impact on your body.
 It’s even better for you than raw unfermented cabbage, so it should be considered as an excellent contender for your diet.